DETAILED ACTION

 by using the determination model, perform comparison to determine whether a first voice from among the at least one voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning an attendant voice and the first voice.

-Gupta discloses of using a speech model (paragraph [0036]) for speech processing by the speech processor.
+Gupta discloses using a speech model (paragraph [0036]) for speech processing by the speech processor.
 Gupta does not specifically disclose performing a comparison to determine whether a first voice from among the at least one voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning an attendant voice and the first voice.

 Nonetheless, Binder discloses in paragraph [0110] of using a sound-type detector which includes a voice activity detector.
 The sound-type detector includes a frequency-domain analysis of a sound input and generates a spectrogram and then analyzes the spectral components to determine whether the sound corresponds to human speech.
 See also paragraph [0151], the electronic device determines that the sound is a human voice.

 As set forth in paragraph [0141], a user’s voice can be part of a voice enrollment or “training” procedure that can be used to create a reference representation of a person’s voice.
-See also paragraph [0022] which discloses that a comparison of the sound is made to a reference representation and a match is determined if it’s within a predetermined confidence.
+See also paragraph [0022] which discloses that a comparison of the sound is made to a reference representation, and a match is determined if it’s within a predetermined confidence.
 See also paragraph [0113].

-Binder further discloses of using acoustic and language models to recognize the speech input including a sequence of phonemes, and a sequence of words.
+Binder further discloses of using acoustic and language models to recognize the speech input include a sequence of phonemes, and a sequence of words.
 These include acoustic models, language models and HMM.
 See paragraph [0077].

 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to perform comparison to determine whether a first voice from among the at least one voice is similar to the determination model by a threshold value or greater, wherein the determination model is obtained by learning an attendant voice and the first voice.
-The Examiner notes that Gupta, Cosic and Binder all pertain to determining the presence of a human voice.
-Therefore, Gupta, Cosic and Binder are all related to the same field of endeavor.
+The Examiner notes that Gupta, Cosic., Gross and Binder all pertain to determining the presence of a human voice.
+Therefore, Gupta, Cosic, Gross and Binder are all related to the same field of endeavor.
 In addition, Binder discloses it was known to use a threshold (confidence level) to determine if a voice is that of a specific person.
 Gupta is based on determining whether the voice is of a live operator.
 Therefore, a person of ordinary skill in the art could have combined the elements as claimed by known methods and that the results of the combination were predictable since a threshold/confidence type of comparison can be used to determine if the voice is a human voice of an agent.
 The Examiner finds that the combination would have yielded a predictable result since Binder discloses of determining whether the voice is a human voice and thus relates to the same type of analysis performed by Gupta.
 As explained by Binder, by using a confidence threshold, this will improve accuracy in recognizing the voice.
 See paragraph [0140]

 Regarding claim 17: